 CenterPoint Energy Payment Scam Warning

-CenterPoint Energy advises consumers to verify suspicious payment demands using the official number on their utility bill.
+CenterPoint Energy warns customers to verify suspicious payment demands using official contact information.
 Do not provide your card number, password, PIN, or account information to an unsolicited caller.

 What to Do If You Did Not Authorize the Charge

-- Check whether the payment was credited to a CenterPoint Energy account belonging to you or another card user.
+- Check whether the payment was credited to a CenterPoint Energy account belonging to you or another authorized user.

 - Contact CenterPoint Energy using an official phone number.